joepvd/zsh-hints/README.md

 # zsh-hints #

-``zsh-hints`` is a small helper utility that displays hints right below your editing buffer.
-Intended use is to make incompletable trivia like zsh flags available without interfering with your work flow.
+``zsh-hints`` is a small helper utility that displays hints right below the command you are typing.
+Intended use is to make trivia that are not suitable for completing, like zsh flags, available without interfering with your work flow.
+An example says more than thousand words.
+While typing a command, you suddenly are not sure about the parameter expansion flags.
+Pressing ``<CTRL-X><f>`` displays the information, and you can continue to write your command without interruption:

+    % for i in *; do print ${(on<CTRL-X><f>
+    @         ▶ array elements
+    c         ▶ count elements of array/string
+    k,v       ▶ returns keys, values of associative array u         ▶ unique, deduplicate entries
+    A(A)      ▶ create (associative) array, useful with
+                ${(A)...=...}
+    s:string: ▶ field splitting at string
+    f         ▶ split at newlines (ps:\\n:)
+    z         ▶ (Z:opt:) split result into shell words 0         ▶ split with 0-bytes: ps:\\0:
+    j:string: ▶ join words of array with string as separator F         ▶ join words of array with newlines (pj:\\n:) w         ▶ count words, use s to define word delimiter W         ▶ count words, double delimiters count doubly i         ▶ sort case insensitive.
+Combine with n, O n         ▶ sort numerically
+    o         ▶ sort in ascending order
+    O         ▶ reverse sort order
+    a         ▶ sort in array index order (with O reversed) U         ▶ convert to uppercase
+    L         ▶ convert to lowercase
+    V         ▶ make special characters visible
+       ...14 hints omitted.

+Note that this is on a rather small terminal, some hints needed to be omitted, and there is a line wrapping at A(A).
+It is really easy to change the hints files, so you can just make a list of things you are currently learning.

 The hints, or definitions, are read from a file, where the characters before the first space are considered as a key, and the rest as the explanation.
 This means that it is extremely easy to create and use your own hint files.